Toloka/dbxio/README.md

 ## Overview

-_dbxio_ is a high-level client for Databricks that simplifies working with tables and volumes.
+**_dbxio_** is a high-level client for Databricks that simplifies working with tables and volumes.
 It provides a simple interface for reading and writing data, creating and deleting objects, and running SQL queries and fetching results.

+## Why _dbxio_?

+1. **_dbxio_** connects the power of Databricks SQL and Python for local data manipulation.
+2. **_dbxio_** provides a simple and intuitive interface for working with Databricks Tables and Volumes.
+   Now it's possible to read/write data with just a few lines of code.
+3. For large amounts of data, **_dbxio_** uses intermediate object storage of your choice to perform bulk upload later (see [COPY INTO](https://docs.databricks.com/en/sql/language-manual/delta-copy-into.html) for more details).
+   So, you can upload any amount of data, and _dbxio_ will take care of synchronizing the data with the table in Databricks.

+### Alternatives

+Currently, we are not aware of any alternatives that offer the same functionality as **_dbxio_**.
+If you come across any, we would be interested to learn about them.
+Please let us know by opening an issue in our GitHub repository.

+---

 ## Installation

-_dbxio_ requires Python 3.9 or later.
-You can install _dbxio_ using pip:
+**_dbxio_** requires Python 3.9 or later.
+You can install **_dbxio_** using pip:

 ```bash
 pip install dbxio